protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ![image](images/400-FirstEtriceModel.png)

-The following files/folders should be created:
+The following files/folders should have been created:

 -   *etrice_c_runtime*
 -   *etrice_c_modellib* within the *model* folder